 Equally your employer might start a disciplinary procedure which could lead to disciplinary action and potentially dismissal in more serious cases.

-There is an LRA Code of Practice on disciplinary and grievance procedures.
-It sets out the principles you and your employer should follow to achieve a reasonable standard of behaviour when trying to resolve grievance and disciplinary cases.
+The Code of Practice on disciplinary and grievance procedures sets out the principles you and your employer should follow to achieve a reasonable standard of behaviour when trying to resolve grievance and disciplinary cases.

 Third party help to sort out problems at work